Franchise Marketing Playbook

 Online Reviews Management

 Online reviews drive clicks in local search engine results pages (SERPs) more than any other factor, and 86% of consumers count on online reviews when considering their options at local businesses.
-Therefore, good review management practices are crucial to driving online marketing in a positive direction.
+Therefore, good review management practices drive online marketing in a positive direction.

 How to Encourage People to Leave Online Reviews